 So what is the key to a successful year?
 If you ask me, it’s all about classroom management.
 I start the year off strong by making sure students really know the expectations and routines of my classroom.
 I spend a lot of time practicing, role playing, and reviewing expectations.
-I use to assume that students knew by third or fourth grade the expectations or how to use a pencil sharpener – then I discovered if you don’t go over YOUR way, they really won’t know.
+I use to assume that by third or fourth grade the students knew the expectations on school rules or how to use a pencil sharpener – then I discovered if you don’t go over YOUR way, they really won’t know.

 For instance, looking below – these are cards number 2 and 10.
 The writing in red is the last two words the previous student read off.
 The part in green is the actions this student would take.
 The part in black text is the words the student would read off.